AntonPopoff/android-color-wheel/README.md

 ### ColorWheel

-To set or get an RGB color you can use `ColorWheel.rgb` property:
+To set or get RGB color you can use `ColorWheel.rgb` property:

 ```kotlin
 val colorWheel = findViewById<ColorWheel>(R.id.colorWheel)